-There is no certainty that the mineral resources or any mineral reserve, attributable to the Company will be realized.
-Until a deposit is actually mined and processed, the quantity of mineral resources and reserves and grades, must be considered as estimates only.
-In addition, the value of mineral resources and any mineral reserve, will depend upon, among other things, metal prices and currency exchange rates.
-Any material change in quantity of mineral resources or any mineral reserve, or grade, may affect the economic viability of any future mines.
+There is no certainty that the measurement of mineral resources or mineral reserves on the Company's properties is accurate.
+Until a deposit is actually mined and processed, the quantity of mineral resources and reserves and grades are only estimates.
+In addition, the value of mineral resources and any mineral reserve will depend upon, among other things, metal prices and currency exchange rates.
+Any material change in quantity of mineral resource or reserve, or grade, may affect the economic viability of any future mines.
 Any material reductions in the estimates of mineral resources, or mineral reserves, or the Company's ability to extract any ore, could have a material adverse effect on the Company's future results of operation and financial condition.